onorua/vagrant-salt-dev/README.md

 ## Getting started

 Bootstrapping the new VM is easy once Vagrant is installed (see [Setup - MacOSX](Setup_MacOSX.md)).
-Simply follow the following steps:
+Simply follow these steps:
 ```
 vagrant up --provider virtualbox
 vagrant ssh     # This gives you a terminal in the VM